KubaDee/NppTextViz/README.md

 ----

 ### v0.3
-New Sequence dialog - you can easily show or edit current sequence
+New Sequence dialog - you can check or edit sequence via dialog box
 Minor bug fixed

 ### v0.2